 We have a love of books in this house!
 Ever since I was a little girl, I have devoured books as if they are going out of fashion and Mia seems to be no different!
-Since birth, Mia has shown a big interest in books so when we got the opportunity to have a look at a couple of new spring themed books, I was really interested!
+Since birth, Mia has shown a big interest in books so when we got the opportunity to have a look at a couple of Spring books, I was really interested!

-We were sent 2 lovely books by Curious Fox each priced at £6.99 (you can read my previous Curious Fox reviews for the Origami Book and Book O’).
+We were sent 2 lovely Spring books by Curious Fox each priced at £6.99.
+We have also reviewed the Curious Fox D.C Super Heroes Origami Book which was amazing!
 Each book is about an animal that gets into some kind of mischief, perfect for this spring!
-‘Squirrel Me Timbers’ is a brand new book by Louise Pigott.
+‘Squirrel Me Timbers’ is a book by Louise Pigott.
 Released in April 2016 ‘Squirrel Me Timbers’ is about a squirrel who dreams of being a Pirate so when he comes across a map; he can’t help but follow it to find the treasure!

 With fabulous, bold illustrations which carry the reader through the story, ‘Squirrel Me Timbers’ is brought to life by the rhyming verse used as you follow the squirrel’s adventures across the land in search of treasure!
 Before reading the story for the first time, I didn’t know it contained a rhyming verse and this sometimes stops the flow of reading the book aloud due to you having to concentrate on the actual rhyming and not the story.
 However this book, is fully readable from the off.
 In fact, I hadn’t properly realised I was reading rhyming verse until we were a few pages in!